 - a) Except where streetyards and bufferyards are required, any required planting yard shall be a minimum of 10 feet in width when abutting a property boundary, measured perpendicular to the property boundary.
-In no case shall a planting yard or area containing a large canopy tree (whether planted or existing) contain less than 125 square feet of total area. - b) A maximum of 20 percent of a required planting yard may be used for walkways, fountains, walls, or wall planters, but may not be used for parking, driveways, streets, motor vehicle display, outdoor storage, private utility service, service areas or similar uses. - (3) Planting areas shall be a minimum of seven (7) feet in width, measured from back-of-curb to back-of-curb, when used to separate and screen parking aisles. - (4) A minimum five (5) foot planted area shall be provided between any new building and any paved surface. - (5) No parking space shall be located more than 60 feet from the base of a canopy tree.
+In no case shall a planting yard or area containing a large canopy tree (whether planted or existing) contain less than 125 square feet of total area. - b) A maximum of 20 percent of a required planting yard may be used for walkways, fountains, walls, or wall planters, but may not be used for parking, driveways, streets, motor vehicle display, outdoor storage, private utility service, service areas or similar uses. - (3) No parking space shall be located more than 60 feet from the base of a canopy tree.